2C-iBu: Legal status

+Canada

+2C-iBu is a controlled substance in Canada under phenethylamine blanket-ban language.

+United States

-2C-iBu is not a controlled substance in the United States as of 2020.
+2C-iBu is not a controlled substance in the United States.

 Research

 2C-iBu was developed as a novel anti-inflammatory drug by Charles D. Nichols and colleagues at Eleusis in the late 2010s.
 They are developing it for treatment of inflammatory conditions.
 Eleusis was acquired by and merged into Beckley Psytech in October 2022.
 The drug has reached the preclinical research stage of development, but no recent development has been reported as of October 2023.
 Eleusis has licensed intellectual property surrounding 2C-iBu and has patent protection for 2C-iBu.